-Nearly one trillion U.S. dollars’ worth of equity value vanished within a matter of minutes during the Flash Crash of May 6, 2010 with the Dow Jones Industrial Average temporarily plunging by more than 9%.
-The market did not take much long to recover from the crash; the event has raised concerns for the market stability and cause of such sudden market failure.
+Nearly one trillion U.S. dollars’ worth of equity value vanished within a matter of minutes during the Flash Crash of May 6, 2010, with the Dow Jones Industrial Average temporarily plunging by more than 9%.
+The market did not take much long to recover from the crash; the event has raised concerns about the market stability and cause of such sudden market failure.

 The negative media coverage of HFT and the Flash Crash raised significant interest and concerns about the fairness of markets and the role of high-frequency traders in the stability and price efficiency of markets.
 To study this, the U.S. Commodity Future Trading Commission and the U.S. Securities and Exchange Commission (CFTC and SEC, 2010) analysed two datasets, the FINRA and the Lit Venue Datasets.

-Is the current market condition more susceptible to events like the Flash Crash or recent market glitches given the prevalence of HFT?
+Is the current market condition more susceptible to events like the Flash Crash or recent market glitches considering the prevalence of HFT?
 This is a very natural question.
 It would be only fair to say that possibility of such events existed before the rise of HFT as well.
-Some discontinuities have always occurred in markets even before the age of electronic trading, while dislocations are harmful to market integrity; as flickering quotes have existed well before the advent of high frequency quotation.
+Some discontinuities have always occurred in markets even before the age of electronic trading, while dislocations are harmful to market integrity; as flickering quotes have existed well before the advent of high-frequency quotation.

 Liquidity providers can always exit without notice, exposing marketable orders to price risk, if liquidity provision is not mandated by law.

 There can be two illustrations given of the events similar to the Flash Crash: